 Smooth K wire may back out of the bone losing the fixation.

 K wires can migrate forward instead of backing out.
-This has potential to cause injury to vital structures.
-For example, Kirschner wire placed in clavicle bone has been found in thorax.
+This has the potential to cause injury to vital structures.
+For example, Kirschner wire placed in clavicle bone has been found in the thorax.

 Get more stuff on Musculoskeltal Health